GauravSinghdev/todo-app/README.md

-This project contains a simpple Todo Application
+This project contains a simpple Todo Application (Still in progress)